Notice

 This allows a user to add a non-existent directory for synchronization.
 The mirror daemon will mark such a directory as failed and retry (less frequently).
 When the directory is created, the mirror daemon will clear the failed state upon successful synchronization.

-Adding a new snapshot or a new directory manually in the .snap
+Adding a new snapshot or a new directory in the .snap directory of the

 remote filesystem will result in failed status of the corresponding configured directory.